Linkedin connection requests: how to grow your network

 We’ll cover exactly what should be in the message later, but for now, make sure you use your research and any connections in common.

 Most of all, send a personalised message.
-You are not going to succeed contacting people you don’t know with the standard LinkedIn connection request.
+You are not going to succeed in contacting people you don’t know with the standard LinkedIn connection request.

 Get people to send a connection request to you